 Worcester has an enviable amount of choice when it comes to picking a place for dinner.
 For a small city, the independent restaurant scene is unrivalled.

-Bar 23 offers everything from tacos to burgers.
+Bar Twenty Three offers everything from tacos to burgers.
 You can wash down your dinner with a cold pint while the hottest sporting match of the weekend plays in the background.
 Expect a buzzing and lively atmosphere.

-Firefly is slightly off the beaten track but, ever since Smokin Brads took over the kitchen, it is easily one of my favourite spots within the city.
+The Firefly Beer Haus is slightly off the beaten track, but ever since Smokin Brads took over the kitchen, it’s easily been one of our favourite spots in Worcester.
 The pub combines a cosy atmosphere with food that will make you come back to Worcester just to eat it again!

 Evening drinks in Worcester

-Choosing to spend an evening in Worcester is a must when planning your day out.
-Otherwise, you will miss the incredible bar and pub scene coming to life!
+Choosing where to spend an evening in Worcester is a must when planning your day out.
+Otherwise, you’ll miss the incredible bar and pub scene coming to life!

 Bottles is a great spot for a glass of wine alongside some live music.
-I’d recommend checking out their social media to spot who will be playing during your visit.
-Just opposite is the Tiki Room which is home to a wide range of delicious cocktails.
-If you fancy a little walk after dinner, the Hand and Glove is just outside the city and serves an array of unique drinks.
+I’d recommend checking out their social media to find out who’ll be playing during your visit.
+If you fancy a little walk after dinner, the Hand In Glove is just outside the city and serves an array of creative cocktails.

-If you’re more of a pub than a cocktail bar kind of person, the Arch Rivals offers a unique experience within one of the railway bridge arches.
-Oil Basin is another hidden gem, grab a pizza or a cold pint of Verdett and spend the evening admiring their décor.
-Heroes is a great spot for a game of pool or darts and I’d recommend the Craft Inn for its outdoor space.
+If you’re more of a pub than a cocktail bar kind of person, the Arch Rivals Micro Pub & Brewery offers a unique experience inside one of the railway bridge arches.
+The Oil Basin Brew House is another popular haunt with the locals; grab a pizza or a cold pint of Vedett and spend the evening admiring the décor.
+Heroes Bar Worcester is an ideal spot for a game of pool or darts.
+When the weather allows, we recommend relaxing outdoors at the Craft Inn.